nlef/moonraker-telegram-bot/README.md

-	/files		- get the last 5 .gcode files, and the option to print them /photo 		- capture a picture from the webstream/webcam /video 		- capture a video from the webstream/webcam /gif 		- capture a gif from the webstream/webcam /poweroff	- turn off a specified moonraker power device /light		- toggle a specified moonraker power device /emergency	- run an emergency stop
+	/files		- get the last 5 .gcode files, and the option to print them /photo 		- capture a picture from the webstream/webcam /video 		- capture a video from the webstream/webcam /poweroff	- turn off a specified moonraker power device /light		- toggle a specified moonraker power device /emergency	- run an emergency stop